 Modelled after POSIX strftime(), using GNU extensions.
 Out is a destination as specified with with\output\to/2.
 Format is an atom or string with the following conversions.
-Conversions start with a tilde (%) character.
-StampOrDateTime is either a numeric time-stamp, a term date(Y,M,D,H,M,S,O,TZ,DST) or a term date(Y,M,D,D).
+Conversions start with a percent (%) character.
+StampOrDateTime is either a numeric time-stamp, a term date(Y,M,D,H,M,S,O,TZ,DST) or a term date(Y,M,D,D,C,TZ,DST).